danswart/ryb-book/_book/100-preface.md

     Part II illustrates how the marketplace can richly reward thoughtful and adventurous rules of thumb that differentiate you.

-1. Examine in detail how new, improved rules of thumb in various areas of your business can elevate your company to new levels of success.
+1. Examine in detail how new, improved rules of thumb implemented in various ways throughout your business can elevate your company to new levels of success.
 Practicality and consistency are the aims which are essential to that success.

     I love the power of quotations, maxims, aphorisims, and analogies.
 They convey a lot with memorable simplicity and clarity.
 The book is full of such inspiration.